 Once you download and install FDN, it comes with the limited functionality mode.
-Limited functionality still enables you to find and list double nodes.
-In order to tryout full functionality please get your 30 day Free Trial License by clicking Help -> License -> Try.
+Limited functionality only enables you to find and list double nodes.
+Zoom and other functionalities won't work in this mode.
+In order to use full functionality you can get Free Trial License (3 days) by clicking Help -> License -> Try.
 This will take you to our licensing site, where you can download the trial license with your request code.

 An email containing the license file will also be sent to you after you fill out the simple form.
-Once you get the xml file, you can now activate it by clicking Help -> License -> Activate and work with full functionality.
-We advise our users to try FDN and be sure it suits their needs before purchasing a Standard License.
+Once you get the XML file, you can now activate it by clicking Help -> License -> Activate and work with full functionality.

 · Select and visually indicate double nodes